Dylonni/42_libft/README.md

 The very first project of 42 Paris.
 (Re)Creating some functions that will be useful later on for the different projects

 ## How to create libft.a library
-Go to the project root's folder , open a terminal and use
+Open a terminal and go to the project root's folder, then
 ```bash
   make
 ```